Charting nation's digital future

 Minister of Digital Economy and Society (DES) Chaiwut Thanakamanusorn told the forum that the DES ministry has set a goal of having digital businesses account for 30% of the country's gross domestic product (GDP) by 2030, up 17% from now.

-Mr Chaiwut said the target is part of the government’s policy for post-Covid-19 pandemic economic recovery, including building digital infrastructures particularly cloud services, empowering digital business and creating a quality digital society.
+Mr Chaiwut said the target is part of the government's policy for post-Covid-19 pandemic economic recovery, including building digital infrastructures particularly cloud services, empowering digital business and creating a high-quality digital society.

 The ministry has deployed free broadband internet for 74,987 villages over the past few years and boosted the capacity of submarine cables as part of the moves to turn the country into an Asean digital hub, Mr Chaiwut said.

-“The internet penetration has now reached 80% of the country’s population while Thailand is the first mover of 5G wireless broadband in Asean,” Mr Chaiwut said.
+"The internet penetration has now reached 80% of the country's population while Thailand is the first mover of 5G wireless broadband in Asean," he added.

-Thailand has deployed 20,000 5G stations and has 4.3 million 5G users, which is 2.5 times the total number of 5G subscribers in other Asean countries combined.
+Thailand has deployed 20,000 5G stations and has 4.3 million 5G users, a significantly higher rate than other Asean countries.

-The pandemic has caused disruption in people’s normal life, in business and society, but the government has provided assistance to them via applications, Mr Chaiwut said, adding that Thai people are at the forefront in using internet banking and financial services through apps.
+The pandemic has massively disrupted people's lives, businesses and society in general, but the government has provided assistance to them via applications, Mr Chaiwut said, adding Thai people are at the forefront in terms of using internet banking and financial services through apps.

 According to the minister, three approaches will be used to drive economic recovery in the wake of the pandemic.